CASteer: Cross-Attention Steering for Controllable Concept Erasure

 \textbf{Multiple Prompts for Steering Vector.} We described in the previous section how to construct and use steering vectors to alter one concept, based on one pair of prompts, e.g., ``a picture of a man'' and ``a picture of a man, baroque style''.
 As mentioned, a steering vector can be seen as the direction in the space of intermediate representations of a model that points from an area of embeddings not containing a concept $X$, to an area that contains it.
 In order for this direction to be more precise, we propose to construct steering vectors based on multiple pairs of prompts instead of one.
 More precisely, we obtain $P \geqslant 1$ pairs of $ca^{pos\_avg}_{itp}$ and $ca^{neg\_avg}_{itp}$, $1 \leqslant p \leqslant P$, then average them over P:

 and obtain steering vectors as $ca^{X}_{it} = ca^{pos\_avg}_{it} - ca^{neg\_avg}_{it}$.

-\textbf{Steering multiple concepts.} It is easy to erase multiple concepts during a generation by either mutually orthogononalizing a set of steeting vectors corresponding to these concepts and applying them to the cross-attention output successively, or constructing single steering vector corresponding to multiple concepts by simply averaging individual steering vectors.
-In the experiments section, we show results on applying a steering vector constructed for multiple concepts using avergaing approach to prevent generation of inappropriate concepts.
+\textbf{Steering multiple concepts.} It is easy to erase multiple concepts during a generation by either mutually orthogonalizing a set of steering vectors corresponding to these concepts and applying them to the cross-attention output successively, or constructing single steering vector corresponding to multiple concepts by simply averaging individual steering vectors.
+In the experimental section, we show results on applying a steering vector constructed for multiple concepts using averaging approach to prevent generation of inappropriate concepts.